Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Variable-rate mortgage and HELOC holders get the good news — that their rate, which is directly affected by Bank of Canada and bank prime rate cuts, will be lowered.

 But if you have a fixed-rate mortgage or a pre-approval hold ahead of buying or renewing a home?
-Like a done dog that's plopped down in the middle of a walk — it ain't budging.
+Like a done dog that's plopped down mid-walk — it ain't budging.

 Here's what does move fixed mortgage rates.